 A Short History Of Nearly Everything – Bill Bryson

 I can hear your skeptical groans: how could a popular science book be funny?
 Suspend your disbelief, people, because A Short History Of Nearly Everything totally is!
 Set aside your preconceived notions, forget all about trying to read A Brief History of Time and falling asleep: Bill Bryson has the chops as a comic writer, and manages to communicate all the science-y concepts and jargon with his trademark folksy style.
 And he’s not afraid to shy away from poo jokes, which is surely huge points in his column!
 If you’re not convinced, you can check out my full review here, or pick up any of his others and you’ll see what I mean – I also highly recommend his hilarious book Down Under, about his travels through Australia.

 Cold Comfort Farm – Stella Gibbons

 It really saddens me that Cold Comfort Farm doesn’t feature more often in lists of funny books, so I’m doing what I can to redress the balance here.
 I must stress that you shouldn’t read extracts from the book or passages in isolation, even if you really want to get a feel for it before you plunge in.
 The introduction to my edition included a few “funny bits”, and I was scratching my head; I seriously thought the writer must have broken her funny bone because they made no sense at all on their own.
-The humour of the book, and its brilliance, really comes from reading it in its entirety because a lot of the comedy relies on context.
+The humour of the book, and its brilliance, really comes from reading it in full because a lot of the comedy relies on context.
 I really recommend this one if you’re already familiar with Austen or the Brontës or D.H.
 Lawrence and his cronies – really, any of the English lit classics of the early 19th and 20th centuries, because this book satirises the heck out of all of them, to great effect!
 Read my full review here.